Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Related Work

-\paragraph{Bayesian Approaches} for symbolic regression need to combine reasoning about the symbolic structure of an equation with reasoning about (continuous) parameters inside it.
-A recently explored approach \cite{jin2019bayesian,guimera2020bayesian} is to build a Markov Chain proposing changes to the tree structure of an equation.
-Such changes can cause varying sizes of the parameter vectors among symbolic candidates.
-Thus, recent works either \begin{enumerate*}[label={(\roman*)}] \item follow \textit{reversible jumps} \cite{jin2019bayesian} in a joint space of parameters and auxiliary variables, or \item select structure candidates based on the \textit{Bayesian Information Criterion (BIC)} \cite{guimera2020bayesian}. \end{enumerate*} While the latter is only a first order approximation to the true posterior \cite{giraud2021introduction} and cuts the search space at a predefined depth, the former hard-codes a prior that does not generalize well in benchmarks \cite{la2021contemporary}.
-Furthermore, the idea can be generalized to assigning probabilities to \textit{dictionaries} that capture discrete and continuous choices taken in a \emph{probabilistic program} \cite{cusumano2020automating} with symbolic regression being a special case.
-All these approaches have in common that they lack a compact and easily exchangeable representation of scientific prior knowledge.
+\paragraph{Bayesian Approaches} need to combine reasoning about the symbolic structure of an equation with reasoning about (continuous) parameters inside it.
+Proposing changes to the tree structure of an equation with a Markov Chain \cite{jin2019bayesian,guimera2020bayesian} and deal with varying aomounts of the parameters among symbolic candidates by \begin{enumerate*}[label={(\roman*)}] \item reversible jumps \cite{jin2019bayesian} in a joint space of parameters and auxiliary variables, or \item selecting structure candidates based on the \textit{Bayesian Information Criterion (BIC)} \cite{guimera2020bayesian}. \end{enumerate*} While the latter is only a first-order approximation to the true posterior \cite{giraud2021introduction} and cuts the search space at a predefined depth, the former hard-codes a prior that does not generalize well in benchmarks \cite{la2021contemporary}.
+Assigning probabilities to \textit{dictionaries} that capture discrete and continuous choices taken in a \emph{probabilistic program} \cite{cusumano2020automating} has symbolic regression as a special case.
+All these approaches lack a compact and easily exchangeable representation of scientific prior knowledge.

-\paragraph{Scientific Prior Knowledge} has mostly been expressed and encoded for symbolic regression approaches using context-free grammars on strings.
-This includes general assumptions about scientific formulas in Backus Naur Form (BNF) \cite{lu2016using}, PCFG \cite{brence2021probabilistic} or even a grammar for valid equations of Newtonian physics \cite{xu2021bayesian}.
-Likewise, the prior knowledge encoded in a search strategy \cite{udrescu2020ai} that limits solutions to certain combinations of subterms once an invariance is detected could be expressed through a \gls{CFG}.
-Furthermore, \gls{CFG} have been explored for interactive feedback \cite{poli1997genetic,crochepierre2022interactive} to incrementally improve predictions and thus team up humans and algorithms.
-Beyond grammars, a learned encoding in a random graph model \cite{guimera2020bayesian} for the inherent structure of \textit{Wikipedia} equations has been exploited as a Bayesian prior distribution.
+\paragraph{Scientific Prior Knowledge} has mostly been expressed as context-free grammars over strings.
+This includes general or domain-specific assumptions about equations in Backus Naur Form (BNF) \cite{lu2016using}, PCFG \cite{brence2021probabilistic,xu2021bayesian} and attribute grammars \cite{brence2023dimensionally}.
+Likewise, the search strategy in \citet{udrescu2020ai} restricting to certain combinations of subterms on detected invariance can be understood as \gls{CFG}.
+To incrementally improve predictions and knowledge \gls{CFG} have been used for interactive feedback \cite{poli1997genetic,crochepierre2022interactive}.
+Beyond grammars, random graph models \cite{guimera2020bayesian} have bin used to learn the inherent structure of equations on \textit{Wikipedia}.